robbymcm/RepoClient/README.md

 ## paths.json ##
 - path to your version of chromedriver
-- path to where you want the new repository to be created
+- path to where you want the new repository to be created; (default is the parent directory)

 <br>